SeSaMe-NUS/genie/README.md

 You are required to install gcc, g++, nvcc and cmake.
 Please make sure that the cmake version is greater than version 2.8 and cuda 7.

-To install the libGaLG, directlly call the install script, `install.sh`.
+To install the libGPUGenie, directlly call the install script, `install.sh`.

 ### Running example